LiminalCrab/al3f.com/ordinal/content/index.md

 description: "Formless and Empty"
 division: ["Writing"]
 domain: "Meta"
-worked: "6.5"
+worked: 6.5
 last_modified: "2025-01-05"
 created: "2025-01-01"
 ---

-## Introductions
+## Introduction
+This website is a heavy work-in-progress as of 1/31/2025, It's still getting setup as of that date.

-This space is an archive of my [[creations]], the [[places]] I've been, and the [[experiences]] that have shaped me.
-View my [[articles]] It's a home for reflections, creative experiments, and curated notes.
+This space is an archive of my [[creations]], the [[places]] I've been, and the experiences that have shaped me.
+It's a home for reflections, creative experiments, and curated notes.
 Here, I collect fragments of thought, track ongoing projects, and preserve moments that might otherwise fade with time.

 In keeping with the ethos of [[Merveilles]][^1], the design of this space embraces a minimalism and accessibility.
 To uphold these principles, I have intentionally avoided JavaScript to ensure the site remains lightweight, fast, and functional across a wide range of devices and browsers.